mcboyd-bu/Website/labs.md

 * Python starter file
 * Additional useful resources/notes

-These necessary materials can be downloaded at TODO:
+These necessary materials can be downloaded each lab's page linked below.

-TODO: add links to the corresponding github pages for each lab

 | Lab | Description |
 | --- | --- |